danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Bitwise complement &mdash; `!!!expression`

-Placing a triple-bang in front of an expression asserts that the inner expression results in an int, and results in the bitwise complement of the inner expression's result.
+Placing a triple-bang in front of an expression asserts that the inner expression results in an int or boolean, and results in the bitwise complement of the inner expression's result.

 ### Multiplicative Infix Operators (Precedence 6)